flowconcept/inline_image_styles/README.md

-# Inline Image Styles module for drupal 8
+# Inline Image Styles module for drupal 9 and 10

 Applies image styles to inline image using an input format filter.